 Dr. Nate here again with my lovely wife, Dr. Christine, and we want to talk to you today about dental cavities.
-I just heard this crazy new stat.
-In 2016, the CDC said that 90% of adults have had a cavity, but this is crazier, one in four adults in the US has untreated cavities.
+I remember when I heard this crazy stat.
+Back in 2016, the CDC said that 90% of adults have had a cavity, but this is crazier, one in four adults in the US has untreated cavities.
 Okay, so let us talk about cavities.

 A cavity is an actual hole in the tooth that forms when you’re eating foods that are high in sugar or processed carbohydrates, which causes for the bacteria such as S. mutans bacteria to take in those food particles and metabolize them.
 The byproduct of that metabolism is an acidic substance.
 Over time that acid erodes away the dental enamel